joesobo/CodeGraphy/README.md

 ### Node Graph

-CodeGraphy's main feature is its ability to display the file heirarchy within the current directory and the connections within the files of the directory.
+CodeGraphy's main feature is its ability to display the file hierarchy within the current directory and the connections within the files of the directory.

 - Ability to open files directly from CodeGraphy
 - Can change the style of the force-based graph